-The 2016-2020 City of Hancock Recreation Plan (hereinafter referred to as the Plan) has been developed to guide recreation improvements in the City over the next five years.
-The Plan provides an overview of the community, presents an inventory of existing recreational facilities, and provides a framework for continued improvement and development of recreation facilities in the City of Hancock.
+The 2021-2025 City of Hancock Recreation Plan (hereinafter referred to as the Plan) has been developed to guide recreation improvements in the City over the next five years.
+The Plan provides an overview of the community, presents an inventory of existing recreational facilities, and provides a framework for continued improvement and development of Hancock recreation facilities.
 The overall goal of the Plan is to establish a program of improvements that meets the recreational needs of the City of Hancock.
-A fiveyear plan also qualifies the City of Hancock to apply for Department of Natural Resources (DNR) and other grants.
+A five-year plan also permits the City to apply for Department of Natural Resources (DNR) and other grants.

 This Plan was developed by a Recreation Plan Committee on behalf of the City of Hancock Recreation Commission for the Hancock City Council.
-The Western Upper Peninsula Planning and Development Region (WUPPDR) prepared this Plan for the City of Hancock.
+A survey was sent to all residents of the City of Hancock input.
 Public comments and suggestions were taken under consideration during the development of the Plan.
 The Plan will continue to be updated, as needed, to address changing needs of the community and its residents.
-The City Council adopted the Plan via resolution on December 16, 2015.
+The Recreation Commission approved the draft Plan distribution on November 10, 2020; the City Council adopted the Plan via resolution on December 16, 2020.